Chouffy/chouffy.github.io/notes/devices/Libratone Zipp.md

 # Libratone Zipp

 *Goal*: Send commands (voicing, volume, playback) to Libratone Zipp speaker from anything, not just the iOS/Android app.
 Request of documentation has been declined by Libratone.
+Except I missed it, there's no License document with used framework.

 ## Network sniffing